 Expressions of a sexual nature that would offend or create significant discomfort.
 Sexual acts, no matter the genders or status of consent in the residence hall, any public venue, or where others might be readily aware.

 Children on Campus

 All childcare in classrooms is prohibited.
-Child care is also prohibited in residence halls and college facilities.
+Child care is also prohibited in residence halls and university facilities.
 Children are not permitted to visit resident’s rooms or loiter in hallways.

 Living with a non-related person, no matter the gender, for the purpose of carnal affection is prohibited.

 All students are required to abide by the laws of the local state, national and foreign governments in the case of Voorhees University-related travel abroad.